OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-getaroom.md

 	OV = new OpenVidu();

 	// We will join the video-call "sessionId".
-This parameter must start with the URL of openvidu-server
+As there's no server, this parameter must start with the URL of
-	// and since we are using the insecure version of OpenVidu we must explicitly set it session = OV.initSession("wss://" + location.hostname + ":8443/" + sessionId);
+	// OpenVidu Server (with secure websocket protocol: "wss://") and must include the OpenVidu secret at the end session = OV.initSession("wss://" + location.hostname + ":8443/" + sessionId + "?secret=MY_SECRET");

 	// --- 2) Specify the actions when events take place ---